LoyolaChicagoBooks/introcs-csharp/rst/a-first-class.rst

 We are using the same object oriented notation that we have for many other classes:
 *Calls to instance methods are always attached to a specific object.*
-So far that has always been
+That has always been
 the object of

    *object*\ ``.``\ *method*\ ``(``  ... ``)``

 So far we have been thinking and illustrating how we would like objects in this Contact class to look like and behave from the *outside*.
 We could be describing another library class.
-Now, for the first time, we start to delve inside, to the code and concepts needed to make this happen:
+Now, for the first time, we start to delve inside, to the code and concepts needed to make this happen.
 We start with the most basic parts.
-First we need a ``class``.
+First we need a ``class``:

 Class Syntax
 --------------